DevilDog2001/post-install-config/README.md

 <img src="https://i.imgur.com/j1MGLmo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we are going to install the PHP Manger and vcredist located within the <a href='https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6'>Link</a> to are google Drive for the lab.
-These 2 files can be found in your file explorer within the downloads as showen above.
+These 2 files can be found in your file explorer within the downloads as shown above.
 </p>
 <br />
 <p>